virtual/basicExpressMongooseServer/README.md

 run "npm install", open your favorite browser, and go to localhost:5000

 ##Exercise 1:
  Today in class, we got to the point where we had all our crud operations built on the server.
 Now we need to finish our templating.
 Add a column on the table whose row displays a delete button.
 On click, call the /delete on the server to finish the D in CRUD.
 Finally, add a column with a button "update" in each row.
 Upon clicking, fetch the values "model" and "type" with jQuery and use the /put we built in our server to update our database.
 After clicking the delete and update buttons, update the table in our html to reflect the changes in the database.
+You'll have to use replace the current strings in the <td> with inputs.
 This might be hard, but I know you can do it!!!

 ## Exercise 2:
   Create a mongo/mongoose database like we did on Wednesday.
 Feel free to use this repo as a starting point, or feel free to use the code you wrote yesterday.